 Not great audio, sorry, though YouTube is better than nothing.
 But to compensate, here's a clip of now-Vice President Joe Biden making a cameo appearance to tell the host he sucks.

-The second round of the game then took the team... virtually... to a world city to track down the crook.
-This was that old memory game puzzle, where they competed to find three things in the right order - the Loot, the Warrant and the Crook.
+The second round of the game then took the team (virtually) to a world city to track down the crook.
+This was that old memory game puzzle, where they competed to find three things in the right order: the Loot, the Warrant, and the Crook.
 That dealt with the main problem, at which point the crook would phone up to say something like "Honor amongst thieves?
 Surely you jest!
-If I'm going down, I'm taking Carmen with me..." and flat-out telling them where in the world she's currently hiding out.
+If I'm going down, I'm taking Carmen with me..." and flat-out tell them where in the world she's currently hiding out.

 Which meant the evil final round.
 Wow, was this thing brutal.
-Imagine having to locate countries on a map, to a ludicrously tight time limit.
-Now factor in that the map could be a map like Africa, with 11 year old kids expected to find places like Madagascar and Angola under pressured - 7 times in 45 seconds.
-With the host wasting time each time.
+Imagine having to locate countries on a map, within a ludicrously tight time limit.
+Now factor in that the map could be a map like Africa, with 11-year-old kids expected to find places like Madagascar and Angola under pressure, seven places in 45 seconds.
+With the host wasting time each round.
 On a giant map.
 That they're standing on.
 And just for a little bonus fun?
 It's upside down.
-That makes this one hell of an achievement...
+That makes this one hell of an achievement.